Rumor Control for the 2020 Election

 Fact: A college student may register at his or her school address if the student considers the school address to be his or her “official” or “permanent” home.
 If you are a college student and do not not consider your parent’s home to be your home and do not intend to return there after school, your school address may be your residence.
 Before registering to vote at this address, please verify with the appropriate authority whether changing your residency impacts your eligibility for financial aid.
 Read more about this.

-Rumor: If you request an absentee ballot, you can vote in person.
+Rumor: If you request a mail-inballot, you can vote in person.

 Fact: You can vote in person, but you must vote a provisional ballot.
-Your provisional ballot will count if you do not also vote and return your absentee ballot.
+Your provisional ballot will count if you do not also vote and return your mail-in ballot.

-Rumor: Early votes and absentee votes are not counted unless there is a tie in an election.
+Rumor: Early votes and mail-in ballot votes are not counted unless there is a tie in an election.

 Fact: All votes cast during early voting are counted.
-All absentee ballots submitted on time with the required signature are counted even if they will not change the outcome of an election.
-Votes cast during early voting and by absentee ballot count just like votes cast on election day.
+All mail-in ballots submitted on time with the required signature are counted even if they will not change the outcome of an election.
+Votes cast during early voting and by mail-in ballot count just like votes cast on election day.

 Early Voting Ballots